sophie-aubert/floodit/ARCHIDEP.md

 You must perform the **initial setup** instructions indicated in the [project's README][readme].

+:warning: Since you will need to commit and push changes later, **do not** clone the `https://github.com/MediaComem/floodit.git` repository as indicated in the README. **Use your own fork's HTTPS clone URL**.

 > - :gem: The Flood It application has two configuration mechanisms: environment
 >   variables or a local configuration file.
 You can use either one of them.
 It
 >   does not matter which you choose.
 Both are equally valid way of configuring